Classics by the Beach: October, 2024 *Up-dated*

 The faux-woodgrain panelling looks amazing and really, really sets the car apart from other more prosaic vehicles of the era, even if it's probably not quite to Aussie tastes.
 I personally think it's great; cars like this are a reminder of an era we'll never, ever see again.

 This as-new, totally rebuilt Series II short wheel base Land Rover featured a lot of very nifty, but subtle, upgrades.
-Not least amongst these was a full suite of LED illumination, including a pair of Stedi headlights and some cleverly made indicators, and tail- and reversing-lamps that mimicked the 1970s' originals.
+Not least amongst these was a full suite of LED illumination, including a pair of Stedi headlights and some cleverly made indicators, and tail- and reversing-lamps that mimic the 1970s' originals.

 There's also electronic ignition and electric power-steering - not really 1970s' Landy things, it must be said - and even a diesel heater for use when its owner uses it in camper-mode.
 It's also scheduled for a fuel-injection upgrade, utilising a British after-market system that uses either the original Stromberg carbie as a throttle body, or a propriety throttle body from the kit's manufacturer.
 All this in a package that looks ostensibly stock, right down to its classic capstan-style winch.